Max Buxton

-Max Buxton (born 14 August 2005) is a British racing driver competing for Toyota Gazoo Racing UK with IAA in the British Touring Car Championship.
+Max Buxton Holden (born 14 August 2005) is a British racing driver who competes for Speedworks Corolla Racing in the British Touring Car Championship.
+He is the son of former BTCC driver Danny Buxton.

 Career

 Having forgone a career in karts, Buxton made his car racing debut in the Vinyl Detail Fiesta ST150 Challenge in 2024.
-In his maiden season in cars, Buxton took pole at the first Oulton Park round and scored his season-best result of fourth at the same track, albeit at its second appearance on the calendar.
+In his maiden season in cars, he took pole at the first Oulton Park round and scored his season-best result of fourth at the same track, albeit at its second appearance on the calendar.

 Buxton remained in the series for 2025, taking two wins in the season-opening round at Snetterton, a feat which he repeated two rounds later at Anglesey to take the points lead with four rounds left.
 However, Buxton left the series as he joined Toyota Gazoo Racing UK with IAA to make his debut in the British Touring Car Championship.
 After finishing 19th and 18th in his first two races, Buxton took his first points of the season by finishing 12th in race three at Croft.
 In the following round at Knockhill, Buxton finished 19th in the first two races before retiring in the third on the opening lap.
+After not scoring points at Donington Park, Buxton finished 13th in race two at Silverstone, before ending the year by finishing 15th in race three at Brands Hatch en route to a 22nd-place points finish.

+The following year, Buxton remained with Speedworks Corolla Racing for his maiden full-time season in the British Touring Car Championship.
+After taking a best result of 16th three times in the first four rounds, Buxton was replaced by Ryan Bensley for the rest of the season and became the team's reserve driver.